ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 {: toc-services="containers, activity-tracker, Registry"}
 {: toc-completion-time="2h"}

+Learn about trusted profiles as building block for secure cloud environments.
+{: shortdesc}

 This tutorial may incur costs.
 Use the [Cost Estimator](/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 {{site.data.keyword.cloud_notm}} [Identity and Access Management (IAM)](/docs/account?topic=account-cloudaccess) enables you to control which users see, create, use, and manage resources in your cloud environment.
 Your environment might be a single {{site.data.keyword.cloud_notm}} account, multiples accounts, or an [enterprise](/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise) with a hierarchy of many account groups and accounts.
-When operating with account resources, typically users and service IDs are involved.
-But there are more options available to manage access, assign privileges, and to identify: [Trusted profiles](/docs/account?topic=account-identity-overview#trustedprofiles-bestpract).
+When operating with account resources, often, users and service IDs are involved.
+Yet, there are more options available to manage access, assign privileges, and to identify: [Trusted profiles](/docs/account?topic=account-identity-overview#trustedprofiles-bestpract).

 In this tutorial, you are going to learn about trusted profiles, their use cases, and how to utilize them for enhanced security.
-Use trusted profiles as foundation for secure cloud environments.
-They can serve as building block for secure cloud solutions.
-You are going to create a trusted profile which is utilized by an app to perform administrative tasks.
+Trusted profiles can serve as foundation for secure cloud environments, as building block for secure cloud solutions.
+As part of this tutorial, you will create a trusted profile which is utilized by an app to perform administrative tasks.

-Learn about trusted profiles as building block for secure cloud environments.
-{: shortdesc}

 ## Objectives
 {: #trusted-profile-for-enterprise-security-objectives}